RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 }
 ```

-The positioning of the popover is achieved using 2 custom properties, -—bottom
+The positioning of the popover is achieved using 2 custom properties, —bottom
-and -—left.
+and —left.
 These custom properties are set in JavaScript and represent the
 pixel values of the anchor element on the viewport.
 We align the bottom of the
-anchor with the top of the popover, this way it appears underneath the anchor
+anchor with the top of the popover; this way, it appears underneath the anchor
 element.

 Most likely, you would want to use relative positioning for this issue, but
 unfortunately, we cannot do so because the popover resides in the
 [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer).
 The
-top layer is indepedent of the document layer, therefore it lacks any connection
+top layer is independent of the document layer; therefore, it lacks any connection
 to the elements it was close to before.
 This is good because the z-index issues
 that once plagued us are no longer a problem, but it also means that positioning
 becomes more challenging.

 ##### CSS anchoring

-There is good news for the positioning issue related to the top layer, there
+There is good news for the positioning issue related to the top layer; there
 will be a more elegant solution for this in the future, known as
 [`CSS anchoring`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning).
 However, until the specification is stable, WebKit has not indicated
 [its support](https://github.com/WebKit/standards-positions/issues/167#issuecomment-1708871010)
-for the current version, I will not implement CSS anchoring as a progressive
+for the current version; I will not implement CSS anchoring as a progressive
 enhancement.

 #### The fallback

-For the fallback we can use relative/absolute positioning.
+For the fallback, we can use relative/absolute positioning.
 The anchor is
-relative, and the popover element is positioned absolute.
+relative, and the popover element is positioned absolutely.
 This is a lot easier
 than all the magic we had to perform above, but this misses all the features
 from the Popover API.